ncecere/open_model_gateway/README.md

 Use `--push` to push the manifest list to GHCR once authenticated.

 Refer to [`docs/deployment/releases.md`](docs/deployment/releases.md) for more detail on the release/packaging pipeline and the GitHub Container Registry images.

+## License

+This project is distributed under the [GLWT (Good Luck With That) Public License](LICENSE).
+Use it however you like—but entirely at your own risk.

 ## Getting Started